An Exploration of Baroque Art, Architecture & Sculpture

 3. The Holy Family by Bartolomeo Cavarozzi.

-In this baroque art, Cavarozzi displays the tints of the Caravaggism style, which spread in the Spanish artistic culture of the seventeenth century.
-There is a subtle usage of colour on one side and possibilities of an illusionistic realism on the objects, fabrics and details in the foreground.
+In this Baroque painting, Cavarozzi displays the tints of the Caravaggism style, which spread in the Spanish artistic culture of the seventeenth century.
+There is a subtle usage of color on one side and possibilities of an illusionistic realism on the objects, fabrics, and details in the foreground.
 The artwork reveals a crucial component of Cavarozzi’s style of illustrated culture, the use of ineluctable mannerists tracing back to the formation when the models available were Roman works.
 Further, there is a subtle use of delineating the fall of light, making the object appear to be cut out with a beautiful manner of draperies functioning.

 Baroque art Holy Family by Bartolomeo Cavarozzi